U.S. flag

 Summary of Use during Lactation

 Although controlled studies have not been performed, piercing of the nipples seems to not interfere with lactation in most cases,[1,2] although poor latching, and milk leakage from the infant's mouth have been reported.[3]
+Nevertheless, piercing is a risk factor for low milk supply.
 Some breast jewelry may pierce the areola as well as the nipple.
 Reversible hyperprolactinemia and galactorrhea occurred in two individuals who developed infections of the nipple and mastitis.
-Infections are estimated to occur after 10% to 20% of nipple piercings.
+Infections are estimated to occur after 10 to 20% of nipple piercings.
 Healing time after nipple piercing is 6 to 12 months, and up to a year longer if infection or trauma occur.
 Occasionally, mastitis occurs after piercing.[4]
 A theoretical concern is aspiration of the nipple jewelry by the nursing infant and injury of the infant's mouth and gums.
 Although these complications apparently have not been reported, nipple jewelry should be removed before nursing,[3,5,6] and preferably during the entire duration of breastfeeding.[7]

 Effects in Breastfed Infants